Lucsantosg/CloudLogAnalysis/reference/log_analysis_cli_cloud.md

 {: shortdesc}

 **Prerequisites**
-* Before running the logging commands, log in to the {{site.data.keyword.Bluemix_notm}} with the `bx login` command to generate an access token and authenticate your session.
+* Before running the logging commands, log in to the {{site.data.keyword.Bluemix_notm}} with the `ibmcloud login` command to generate an access token and authenticate your session.

 To find out about how to use the {{site.data.keyword.loganalysisshort}} CLI, see [Managing logs](/docs/services/CloudLogAnalysis/log_analysis_ov.html#log_analysis_ov).